Skip to Main Content

 Establishing Vendor Management Policies and Procedures

-If you’re looking for an easy-to-understand supplier onboarding checklist that includes best practices, establishing vendor management policies and procedures should always be top of mind.
-In many cases, these policies determine the entire direction of your procurement process—from supplier selection and onboarding to quality assurance and ongoing performance reviews.
+If you’re looking for an easy-to-understand vendor onboarding checklist that includes best practices, establishing vendor management policies and procedures should always be top of mind.
+In many cases, these policies determine the entire direction of your procurement process—from supplier selection and onboarding to vendor compliance workflows and ongoing performance reviews.

 Vendor Selection

-Your vendor selection process should include criteria for choosing suppliers, assessing and evaluating suppliers, and assessing supplier risk.
+An effective vendor onboarding process should include criteria for choosing suppliers, assessing and evaluating suppliers, and assessing supplier risk.
 All of this must align with your stated objectives and corporate sourcing strategy.

 Data Collection

-Your vendor onboarding process should also include a strategy for data collection.
-Allow your suppliers to provide data like contact information, supplier capabilities, payment terms, and contract sign-offs.
+Your vendor onboarding process should also include a strategy for vendor master data collection.
+Gather critical vendor data like contact information, supplier capabilities, payment terms, and contract sign-offs.
 Getting the data from the supplier instead of piecing together data from spreadsheets and emails helps ensure data accuracy and completeness.
-For more information about what good foundational supplier data looks like, check out this article and this article.

 Communication